brandlewco/jesserieser-hugo-cc/content/collections/golf-digest-best-little-golf-towns.md

 collection_description: >-
   "There’s not a whole lot to do in these small communities, so people are just eaten up with golf."

+  Celebrated in the upcoming AP 42 American Photography annual as one of the year's best in editorial photography.
 collection_description_alignment: center
 slug: golfdigest_littlegolftowns
 collection_blocks: